TheCandidStartup/TheCandidStartup.github.io/_drafts/component-test-playwright-vitest.md

 ])
 ```

 I added a single project that would run browser tests for all packages using Chromium.
-If I want to use this for integration testing too, I can add projects for Webkit and Firefox too.
+If I want to use this for integration testing too, I can add projects for Webkit and Firefox.

 ## Writing Tests